richardtemple/ruby_exercises/README.md

 > "Aged Brie" actually increases in Quality the older it gets
 > The Quality of an item is never more than 50
 > "Sulfuras", being a legendary item, never has to be sold or decreases in Quality
-> "Backstage passes", like aged brie, increases in Quality as it's Days Remaining value approaches; Quality increases by 2
+> "Backstage passes", like aged brie, increase in Quality as the Days Remaining value approaches; Quality increases by 2
-> when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert
+> when there are 10 days or less, and by 3 when there are 5 days or less, but Quality drops to 0 after the concert.
 > We have recently signed a supplier of conjured items.
 This requires an update to our system:
 >
 > "Conjured" items degrade in Quality twice as fast as normal items.